-3. In the left pane of above mentioned location, right click Microsoft key and select New > Key.
+3. In the left pane of the above-mentioned location, right-click Microsoft key and select New > Key.
 Name the newly created key as Office.
-Similarly create sub-key 15.0 to Office key.
+Similarly, create sub-key 15.0 to Office key.
 Again create sub-key to 15.0 and name it Word.
 Finally, create sub-key to Excel and name it as Options.

 4. Highlight Options and come to its right-pane such that registry location becomes: